 - Inability to defecate even though there is a feeling of urgency;

 How is colitis diagnosed?

-A physical examination by a specialist helps to determine the cause of a patient’s symptoms.
+A physical examination by a specialist helps to determine whether the cause of a patient’s symptoms is colitis.
 The doctor will take the patient’s blood pressure and check their temperature for fever.
 There is an examination of the abdomen to check if there is a feeling of tenderness.
 Bowel sounds are listened to through the use of a stethoscope.
 A blood test can measure haemoglobin and haematocrit levels to check for anaemia.
 Stool samples may also be collected to search for bacterial and parasitic infections as the cause of colitis.
 The stool may be tested for blood too.

 How is colitis treated?

 The treatment of colitis depends on how bad the disease is within the individual patient.

 Colitis treatment usually involves a change in diet, nutritional supplements and medication being prescribed.
 In severe cases, surgery may be required.
 Mild colitis responds to medicines such as steroids and anti-inflammatories.
 More severe colitis symptoms will require stronger medication such as immunomodulator medicines, which suppress the immune system to prevent inflammation.

 Surgery may be required to remove the large intestine, however this can cause other problems in different areas of the body.

 Foods to incorporate into your diet:

 - Omega-3 fatty acids, like those found in salmon;